This page provides information concerning the following:

-- Visit the Community Map Repository in the community of interest to view a paper copy of the FIRM and FIS report.
+- Visit the Community Map Repository, or CMR, in the community of interest to view a paper copy of the FIRM and FIS report.

-- The Community Map Repository is the local office in a participating community where the FIRM, FIS report, and related products (e.g., Letters of Map Change) are kept for local use and viewing by citizens.
+- The CMR is the local office in a participating community where the FIRM, FIS report, and related products (e.g., Letters of Map Change) are kept for local use and viewing by citizens.

 Back to top

 FEMA has designed stakeholder pages to identify resources that should be useful to certain interested parties.
 Links to the stakeholder pages appear on the left-hand side of each Web page.

 Through the Coastal Study Resources pages, visitors can access an array of useful publications and resources ((e.g., fact sheets, information sheets, flyers, brochures) developed by FEMA, State and regional entities, other Federal agencies, and professional associations and other stakeholder organizations.
 We will update this inventory of resources that appears on these pages regularly, so please check back often for the latest materials.

 Many of the FEMA resources also are available from the FEMA Resource and Document Library

 .
 The FEMA Resource and Document Library

 is a searchable, Web-based collection of publicly accessible FEMA information resources, including but not limited to the following: CDs, DVDs, publications, brochures, guidance and policy papers, program regulations and guidelines, forms, disability resources, audio and video files, posters, and slide presentations.
 It allows users to locate, download, save, or print items from the Web.